 Anthony Chan received his Bachelor of Science in Mathematics and his Single Subject Credential through UCI's CalTeach Science and Math 4-Year Program in 2013.
 Upon graduation, he was hired to teach math at South Pasadena High School.
 Since joining South Pasadena, Anthony has discovered multiple opportunities for using the training he received through the CalTeach Program.
-Currently a Master of Arts Candidate in Educational Administration and Preliminary Service Credential at California State University, Los Angeles, Anthony shares his thoughts on the value of his CalTeach experiences.
+Currently a Master of Arts Candidate in Educational Administration and Preliminary Service Credential, Anthony shares his thoughts on the value of his CalTeach experiences.

 I grew up attending Temple City schools from K-12.
 In high school, I got my first taste of considering education as a career when I served on the school board as a student member.
 In this role, I developed a profound respect for the decisions that would implement and execute a vision of what K-12 learning would look like in a district.
 I also realized all the work that goes into making a finished product.

 At UC Irvine, I began as an Undecided/Undeclared major.
 One day, while walking on Ring Road, I saw the signs for the CalTeach 4-Year Program and was reminded of my interest in education.
 After meeting with counselors from the CalTeach Program and taking the initial classes and fieldwork, I was hooked on the fact that teaching can change lives.